codemation/aiopyql/README.md

 Bracket indexs can only be used for primary keys and return entire row, if existent

     await db.tables['employees'][1000]

     query:
-        SELECT * FROM employees WHERE id=1000
+        SELECT *
+        FROM
+            employees
+        WHERE
+            id=1000
     result:
         {'id': 1000, 'name': 'Frank Franklin', 'position_id': 100101}

+Note: As  db.tables['employees'][1000] returns an 'awaitable', sub keys cannot be specified until the object has been 'awaited'

+    In:
+        # Wrong
+        await db.tables['employees'][1000]['id']
+    Out:
+        __main__:1: RuntimeWarning: coroutine was never awaited
+        RuntimeWarning: Enable tracemalloc to get the object allocation traceback Traceback (most recent call last):
+        File "<stdin>", line 1, in <module>
+        TypeError: 'coroutine' object is not subscriptable

+    # Right
+        sel = await db.tables['employees'][1000]
+        sel['id]

 Iterate through table - grab all rows - allowing client side filtering